hobg0blin/IntroToPCompITPCamp/README.md

 You can plug your multimeter in at just about any point in a circuit (making sure to put your power cable closer to the power source) to determine the voltage and current available at those points.
 This is an easy way to debug why something might not be working: if it’s not getting any voltage or current, that’s probably why!

+**SIDE NOTE:** *This is the simplest form of measurement; measuring across an open power supply.
+When you measure different sections of your circuit the processes for measuring voltage and current are slightly different, so be sure to familiarise yourself with the differences below.*

-To get more familiar witha multimeter and some of the rules around electronics, you can check out [ITP’s Electronics Lab](https://itp.nyu.edu/physcomp/labs/labs-electronics/electronics/).
+To get more familiar with a multimeter and some of the rules around electronics, you can check out [ITP’s Electronics Lab](https://itp.nyu.edu/physcomp/labs/labs-electronics/electronics/).

 ## Simple Circuits